paketo-buildpacks/paketo-website/content/docs/stacks/_index.md

 * Build: ubuntu:bionic + many common C libraries and utilities
 * Run: ubuntu:bionic + many common libraries and utilities

+## When are Paketo stacks updated?

+Stacks are rebuilt whenever a package is patched to fix a CVE.
+For more information about CVEs, see [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/).
+Stacks are also rebuilt weekly to ensure packages without CVEs are also up to date.

+We aim to release stack updates that fix High and Critical CVEs within 48 hours of the patch release.
+For stack updates fixing Low and Medium CVEs, we aim to release within two weeks.

+**Note:** Security scanning tools might report vulnerabilities in apps even when using the latest stack.
+This can occur when a CVE patch is not yet available upstream or if Canonical determines that the vulnerability is not severe enough to fix.

+Stacks are backwards compatible.
+A stack can safely be upgraded to the most recent version within the major version line.
+If for some reason backwards compatibility is broken, it happens when a new major version is released.

+## What security and hardening features do Paketo stacks offer?

+* By using Ubuntu 18.04 as the base image for our stacks, we benefit from all of the security provided by Canonical and Ubuntu.
+For more information, see the [Canonical web site](https://ubuntu.com/security) and the [Ubuntu wiki](https://wiki.ubuntu.com/Security/Features).
+* Our automatic monitoring and patching of CVEs means that our stacks are often updated within hours of Canonical's patches.
+* The stack images are run as a dedicated non-root user when building and running applications.
+* Each stack image has detailed metadata describing the image's components, such as the base operating system and packages.
+* Each stack has separate images for building and running applications.
+The packages on the runtime image are curated to exclude compilers and other tools that might pose security risks.

 [Github Repo](https://github.com/paketo-buildpacks/stacks)